 2000’s

-From Animation
+From Animation to Awards

 1991-2001

 DreamWorks studio quickly found success with its broad roster of films—both live action under the DreamWorks Pictures label and animation under the DreamWorks Animation label.
-Between 1999 and 2001, DreamWorks films earned three consecutive Academy Awards for Best Picture for American Beauty, Gladiator, and A Beautiful Mind.
+Between 1999 and 2001, DreamWorks earned three consecutive Academy Awards for Best Picture for American Beauty, Gladiator, and A Beautiful Mind.
 DreamWorks Animation was spun off as a publicly traded animation company and DreamWorks Pictures has been incorporated as a label under Amblin Partners for our feature films made for more mature audiences.

+A.I.
 Kubrick's Legacy, Spielberg's Vision

 2001